freeCodeCamp/freeCodeCampOS/docs/src/project-syntax.md

 # Project Syntax

-This is the Markdown syntax used to create projects in the curriculum.
+This is the Markdown syntax used to create projects in the curriculum using the default parser.
+The parser can be configured using the [plugin-system](./plugin-system.md).

 ## Markers